christensenjairus/hyprland-dotfiles/README.md

 git clone https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions
 git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting
 ```
-Then, replace your current `~/.zshrc` file with the one in this repo.
-Copy over `.p10k.zsh` to your home folder as well.
 Then set the theme in `.zshrc` if not done already.
 (This shouldn't be necessary if you used my `.zshrc`)
 ```bash
 sed -i 's/_THEME=\"robbyrussel\"/_THEME=\"powerlevel10k/powerlevel10k\"/g' ~/.zshrc